ovh/docs/pages/platform/public-cloud/image-life-cycle/guide.en-ca.md

 ## Objective

-This documentation will share the OVHcloud image end of life roadmap.
-OVHcloud follows the life cycle of each distribution meaning if officially the distribution is end of life, it will be also end of life on OVHcloud VPS and Public Cloud product on the same day.
+This documentation will share the end of life (EOL) roadmap for OVHcloud images.
+OVHcloud follows the official life cycle of each distribution.
+This means that when a distribution reaches its end of life, it will also be the EOL of the corresponding OVHcloud image for VPS and Public Cloud services on the same date.

 ## Distribution Life Cycle